starikcetin/hexfall-clone/README.md

 * JohannesMP.SceneReference
 points to *submodules/JohannesMP.SceneReference*

-They might be broken due the way git handles NTFS symlinks.
+They might be broken due to the way git handles NTFS symlinks.
 If they are, simply remove the files and recreate the symlinks.

 ## 3rd Party